 Some cheeses are safer than others.
 Cheeses that are low in salt content and low in lactose are usually less harmful to cats.
 Swiss, cheddar, and Parmesan are better choices than many other types of cheese.

 Softer cheeses tend to have more lactose and should be avoided.
-Goat’s milk cheese may be better for some cats, so long as it is pasteurized.
+Goat’s milk cheese may be better for some cats, so long as it’s pasteurized.
 Other options that may be better for cats include cheese made from almond milk, hemp, or soy, but these choices have different amounts of fat and protein that you must take into account.

 Again, you should ask your vet before giving your cat any of these kinds of cheeses.

 What Can I Give My Cat Instead Of Cheese?

 If you want to share your human food with your cat, or if you want a safer treat to slip them medication, there are plenty of options.
-Again, you must ask your vet before sharing these foods with felines and take your cat’s overall nutritional needs into consideration.
+As always, you must ask your vet before sharing these foods with felines and take your cat’s overall nutritional needs into consideration.
 If they have a strict diet, you’ll need to be careful.

 Also, keep in mind that these foods should be served to your cat plain.
 Extra spices, salt, sauces, or flavoring could be toxic to your cat.

 With all of that in mind, here are a few foods that can make safer treats for kitties than cheese in moderation: